 - 1. Prepare and Advertise a Request for Proposals (RFP) and conduct consultant selection process.
 (City of Fort Bragg) - 2.
 Coordinate and hold kick off meeting and site visit.
 (City of Fort Bragg & Consultant) - 3.
 Review previous studies, land use codes, site maps, etc. (Consultant) - 4.
 Complete site evaluation to identify constraints and opportunities including consideration of potential future parking lot locations including: - a.
 Alder Street Trail head (encourages walking and connects destinations for pedestrians traveling on highway to CBD) - b.
-Vacant lots on edges of CBD - e.
-Potential park and ride lots at city limits near MTA stations d.
-Consider opportunities for EV charging stations, solar covered parking areas, and/or parking meters (Consultant)
+Vacant lots on edges of CBD - c.
+Potential park and ride lots at city limits near MTA stations - d.
+Consider opportunities for EV charging stations, solar covered parking areas, and/or parking meters (Consultant) - 5.
+Hold a community meeting to get input from CBD business, employees, and residents regarding the project choices and code modifications.
+(City of Fort Bragg & Consultant) - 6.
+Provide costs estimates for parking lot acquisition, evaluate location preferences, and provide preliminary design for up to two selected parking lots.
+(Consultant) - 7.
+Prepare and Present code modifications and parking lot feasibility study to Planning Commission and City Council in a workshop format to get direction regarding the proposed code updates and potential acquisition of land for parking lots.
+(City of Fort Bragg & Consultant) - 8.
+Prepare report and ordinance for code updates and present to Planning Commission and Council for adoption.
+(City of Fort Bragg & Consultant)